PatCH0816/caption-driven-xai/doc/source/80_conclusion.md

 The black swan is a metaphor for the unknown and unexpected.
 In the old world, most European people believed that all swans were white.
 Every swan they have ever seen has been white.
 Therefore, they were convinced that their theory was true.
 Not until the Europeans found Australia they realized that there were black swans too.
 Trying hard to disprove a theory is essential to the scientific method.
 It is when the theories cannot be disproven that there is something genuine about our reality.
 This analogy also applies to machine learning scientists who face low bias and low variance models, which could still suffer from a covariate shift despite their excellent training, validation and test learning curves.

 ## Future work
 As for most real-world projects, there is almost no finishing line.
-This section includes an ordered list of tasks in terms of complexity, which provides a good starting point for interested researchers.
+This section includes an ordered list of tasks in terms of complexity, which provides a good starting point for interested researchers to keep on researching on the caption-based explainable AI method.

 - Find cosine similarities near 0 and 1 (Usually, the observed range during this work was $cos(\theta) = [0.05, 0.35]$.
 - This work demonstrated the novel XAI method's feasibility detecting highly correlated biases.
 How about detecting biases with low correlation?
 Is it possible to prove that the model is bias-free?